git-onepixel/vue-html-slider/README.md

 ![avatar](https://git-onepixel.github.io/vue-html-slider/qrcode.png)

 ## Advanced
 Slider defines many properties for customizing what you want.
-You can set the `options` property to slider as follows.
+You can set the `options` property to slider as follow.

 ``` html
 <template>